 It is easy and it is also difficult.
 It is easy if we have enough resources to motivate faculty for teaching, research and for organising and attending conferences.
 One has to motivate students to acquire technical and professional skills through moot court competitions and other activities and also have a dedicated non-teaching staff.
 If you don’t have any of these it will be difficult to create a good law school.
 Above all more important is a leadership factor in the institution, somebody who will have a vision and the capacity to take everybody along for achieving overall excellence and lead by example from the front.

 You are also the founder vice chancellor of National Law University, Delhi.
-How different were the challenges that you had to face while building NLU Delhi compared to NALSAR?
+Tell us about the experience.

 Compared to NALSAR I did not face much challenge at National Law University, Delhi because of the initiative of the Delhi High Court and also very liberal financial support from the Govt.
 NCT of Delhi.
 NLU, Delhi was fortunate to attract the best of senior and young faculty to teach and train the students in research.